liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/03-understanding-service-context.markdown

 ## Creating and Populating a Service Context in JavaScript [](id=creating-and-populating-a-service-context-in-javascript)

 Liferay's API can be invoked in languages other than Java.
-Some methods of Liferay's API require or allow a `ServiceContext` parameter.
+Some methods require or allow a `ServiceContext` parameter.
 If you're invoking such a method via Liferay's JSON web services, you might want to create and populate a `ServiceContext` object in JavaScript.
 Creating a `ServiceContext` object in JavaScript is no different from creating any other object in JavaScript.

 Before examining a JSON web service invocation that uses a `ServiceContext` object, it helps to see a simple JSON web service example in JavaScript: